Aidan-Jared/pytorch-tutorial/README.md

 # pytorch-tutorial
-This repo is my code for learning how to use pytorch
+This repo is my code for learning how to use pytorch so I can develop a NN for the Dota 2 project